zhuoyuchen936/zhuoyuchen936.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a PhD student in the [School of Microelectronics](https://sme.sustech.edu.cn/index/index/benyuan.html) department of [Southern University of Science and Technology](https://www.sustech.edu.cn/).
 I obtained my BEng degree in Microelectronic Science and Engineering from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) in 2022, advised by [Prof. Fengwei An](https://faculty.sustech.edu.cn/anfw/en/).
 My research realm focuses on Stereo vision, computer architecture, low-power and high-performance VLSI circuit design and software-hardware co-design.
-You can find more information through my [CV](../images/CV.pdf) or Chinese [CV]((../images/ZhuoyuChen_CanadaCast_CV_.pdf)).
+You can find more information through my [CV](../images/CV_EN.pdf).
 Welcome to contact with me if you have any interests.
 E-mail: 12231167@sustech.edu.cn \| WeChat: zhuoyu936

 # 📖 Educations